 7. Freeze leftovers for up to six months.

-But once your leftovers make it to the freezer, most will stay good for up to six months.
+Once your leftovers make it to the freezer, most will stay good for up to six months.
+Opt for foods that thaw well like casseroles and non-creamy soups.

 8. Cook poultry, sausage, or variety meats within one to two days of the “sell by” date.